Principal Investigator of SEAL Lab

 Michael Perino, PhD

-Michael is an Instructor in Psychiatry at the Washington University School of Medicine.
+Michael is an Assistant Professor in Psychiatry at the Washington University School of Medicine.
 He completed his PhD in Developmental Psychology from the University of Illinois at Urbana-Champaign in 2018, where he studied socioaffective processing in externalizing adolescents.
 He uses computer games and fMRI to study emotion processing and moral decision-making.

 Rebecca Schwarzlose, PhD